Density not realizable as the Jacobian determinant of a bilipschitz map: Introduction

-On the rest of $S$, similar to $\rho_1$, the function $\rho_2$ attains one value on the part of $T$ not covered with $\mathcal{S}_2$, and another value on the part of $S\setminus T$ not~covered with~$\mathcal{S}_2$.
-However, these values are slightly different from those for $\rho_1$, so that the average value of $\rho_2$ on $S$ is exactly $1$, and that the area of the~image of $T$ under a bilipschitz map with Jacobian $\rho_2$ equals exactly $1-\gamma$.
+On the rest of $S$, similar to $\rho_1$, the function $\rho_2$ attains a value $t_2$ on the part of $T$ not covered with $\mathcal{S}_2$, and another value $s_2$ on the part of $S\setminus T$ not covered with $\mathcal{S}_2$.
+However, the values of $s_2$ and $t_2$ are slightly different from $s_1$ and $t_1$.
+Their precise values are determined by two properties that we want $\rho_2$ to satisfy.
+Namely, we first choose $t_2$ so that the area of the image of $T$ under a bilipschitz map with Jacobian $\rho_2$ equals exactly $1-\gamma$, and then we choose $s_2$ so that the average value of $\rho_2$ on $S$ is exactly $1$.